darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 -   The point of the input tonal range at which contrast will be highest, controlled by _pivot relative exposure_.
 -   The output value (power) of the pivot point, set via the _pivot target output_ slider.

+pivot relative exposure
-**pivot relative exposure**: sets the input value of the pivot point, in EV relative to mid-gray.
+: Sets the input value of the pivot point, in EV relative to mid-gray.
 Since contrast is normally highest around the pivot, this slider allows you to choose at which part of the input tonal range you want to have the most contrast.
 The corresponding color picker adjusts only this slider, but not _pivot target output_.
 You may be tempted to use it as a brightness control (moving the pivot towards black, without modifying its output value, will brighten the image, while moving it towards white will darken the image), but the _pivot target output_ is better suited for that, as it directly influences brightness, without changing the point of highest contrast.

-When adjusting the _black/white relative exposure_ values, the _pivot relative exposure_ (its distance to mid-gray) will be maintained, as long as possible.
+: When adjusting the _black/white relative exposure_ values, the _pivot relative exposure_ (its distance to mid-gray) will be maintained, as long as possible.
 This will cause it to move along the x-axis, as the preserved quantity is the exposure value relative to mid-gray, and where that falls on the x-axis depends on the endpoints of the axis (the black and white relative exposure values).
 In case the pivot input would fall outside the exposure boundaries, it will be forced inside the available range.

+pivot target output
-**pivot target output**: sets the target output linear value (power) for the tone selected by the pivot's input.
+: Sets the target output linear value (power) for the tone selected by the pivot's input.
 The value is indicated on the y-axis.
 Note that the scale of the y-axis is not uniform, and depends on the _curve y gamma_, described in the section [advanced curve parameters](#advanced-curve-parameters).
 The corresponding color picker adjusts both _pivot relative exposure_ (setting the point of highest contrast) and _pivot target output_, attempting to preserve the average brightness of the selected region.

 For more predictable results, it is advised to use the color pickers on uniform areas, as sudden tonal transitions in the selected area will cause the average values to change rapidly, leading to fluctuations in both pivot input and output.